wuyichen24/system-design-knowledge/patterns/resiliency_patterns/Circuit_Breaker.md

 #### Self-resetting
 - Needs an external intervention to reset the circuit breaker when things are well again.

+#### More Sophisticated Approach
+- Not all errors should trip the circuit breaker.
+- Check frequency of errors rather than number of errors.
+- Have different thresholds for different errors.

 ## Pros & Cons
 ### Pros
 - Prevents a failure from constantly recurring.
+   - Reduce resources tied up in operations which are likely to fail.
+   - Avoid waiting on timeouts for the client.
+   - Avoid putting load on a struggling server.

 ### Cons
 - Negatively affects on performance.